JeffofBread/dwm-libconfig/README.md

 many other patches without tweaking.
 This patch removes `config.h`, which many patches need.

 ## Requirements
-For this patch you will need all the base dwm dependencies plus [libconfig](https://hyperrealm.github.io/libconfig/).
+The patch is based on dwm 6.6, so it is recommended to start there.
+You will need all the base dwm dependencies plus [libconfig](https://hyperrealm.github.io/libconfig/).
 You can find it in most distributions repositories without issue.

 Here are a few common distros:
 ```bash